Dewiliaa/FSDP_Team3/README.md

 ### Library Page (Done by Garrett, Aaron):

 ### Scheduling Page (Done by Evan, Aaron):
+#### Evan
+- fetching the stored ads from the dynamoDB
+- fetching the connected devices from the devices page
+- connection to connected devices
 ### Devices Page (Done by Aaron, Garrett):